 The Global Human Development Program hosts an off-campus Ethics Retreat weekend during the first month of the program.
-This weekend is designed to introduce a dialogue between the student cohort, faculty, and staff about what ethical dilemmas and situations can occur in the field, and what kinds of frameworks can be used to address them.
+This weekend is designed to introduce a dialogue between the student cohort, faculty, and staff about what ethical dilemmas and situations such as corruption, outsiders looking in, racism and social justice can occur in the field, and what kinds of frameworks can be used to address them.

 Many of our students cite the Ethics Retreat as a bonding experience that sets the tone for their peer and faculty interactions throughout the two year program.